ess-dmsc/kafka-to-nexus/integration-tests/README.md

 ### Running locally
 - Create a Python environment with all the requirements installed.
-- Run Kafka locally
-- Create the topics listed in the docker-compose file
 - Run the following command:
 ```
 pytest -s --file-writer-binary=../_ninja/bin/kafka-to-nexus